-WASHINGTON—ASAE launches the call for association professionals and industry partners to apply for open positions on the ASAE and the ASAE Foundation Board of Directors to help lead the association dedicated to furthering the profession of association management.
-There are six open positions: Secretary-Treasurer and five At Large Directors (four At Large and one Industry Partner).
+WASHINGTON—ASAE has opened the call for association professionals and industry partners to fill open positions on the ASAE and the ASAE Foundation Board of Directors to help lead the association dedicated to furthering the profession of association management.
+There are five open positions: Secretary-Treasurer and four At Large Directors.
 All directors selected will serve on the ASAE Board and two of the four selected will also serve on the ASAE Foundation Board.

 ASAE and ASAE Foundation value and seek diverse leadership as defined by race, ethnicity, gender, religion, age, sexual orientation, nationality, disability, appearance, geographic location, and professional level.
 It seeks leaders from all types and sizes of eligible organizations.

-Interested parties should contact Carole Murray, CAP-OM, Senior Director, Executive Division & Board Operations, at email@example.com.
-Nominations must be received no later than May 1, 2017.
+Interested parties should contact Jenna Worley, CAE at email@example.com.
+Nominations must be received no later than April 26, 2019.

 There are many benefits of serving as a volunteer leader, including: